-An important goal of potty training is to teach your child the words they need to effectively communicate their needs to both you and others who are their caregivers.
+An important goal of potty training is to teach your child the language they need to effectively communicate their needs to you and to others who are their caregivers.

 The more natural these words are for you to say, the more comfortable your child will feel using them.
-For this reason, if your child has a caregiver or goes to daycare, it’s helpful to talk with them to learn what words they’ll use during potty training.
-If the words are appropriate for your family, consider incorporating them into the potty training language you teach your child.
+For this reason, if your child has a caregiver or goes to daycare, it’s helpful to talk with them to learn what language they’ll use during potty training.
+If the words are appropriate for your family, include them into the potty training language you teach your child.

-Did you know that you can begin teaching your child potty training words long before potty training actually begins?
+You can begin teaching your child potty training words long before potty training actually begins.
 It’s true!
 As you change your toddler’s diaper, say things like, “I see you went potty and your diaper is wet.
 Let’s get you dry again.”
 Or, “Look, you went poop.
 I’ll clean you up so you can keep playing.”

 Pointing out the obvious may seem, well, obvious, but it provides a connection between the action (a wet diaper) and the result (time to get dry again).